Introduction

 - Nonlinear Behavior:While most would give a good performance in usual situations, some may be nonlinear at extreme conditions, affecting precision in certain applications.

-- Susceptibility to Environmental Factors:Resistors can be affected by ambient factors like temperature and air pressure, thereby, reducing their long-term reliable operation.
+- Susceptibility to Environment Factor:Resistors can be affected by ambient factors like temperature and air pressure, thereby, reducing their long-term reliable operation.

 Inductor

-Inductors store and release magnetic energy for various uses like filtering, energy storage, and impedance matching.
-Also called reactors, they are passive components with two terminals storing energy in their magnetic field and releasing it when needed.
-The unique shape of inductors produces a stronger magnetic field when current passes through, which resists alternating current but allows direct current flow while storing energy.
-They are categorized as Air core, Iron core, and Ferrite core components.
+Inductors store and release magnetic energy for uses like filtering, energy storage, and impedance matching.
+Also called reactors, these passive two-terminal components store energy in a magnetic field.
+Their shape enhances the magnetic field when current flows, resisting AC but allowing DC while storing energy.
+Inductors are classified as air core, iron core, and ferrite core types.

 Advantages of Inductors